aduis/golang-kafka-templates/README.md

 Each template does not have any domain specific logic.
 The goal is that new developers can leverage the boiler plate code examples to add additional functionality to an application.

 ### Example Templates
-- [consumer-minimal](./consumer-minimal/) is a minimal implementation of a kafka consumer that provides:
+- [consumer-wordcount](./consumer-wordcount/) is a minimal implementation of a kafka consumer that provides:
   - Graceful shutdown to avoid data loss and unexpected behavior
   - Configuration via environment variables
   - Syslog logging of information and issues
+  - Implements a word count logic for a basic accumulator of messages

 ### Usage
 It assumed that you have an understanding of [Apache Kafka](https://kafka.apache.org/) and have a version of Kafka running that you can connect to for development.
 The Kafka [quickstart](https://kafka.apache.org/quickstart) tutorial can assist you in running a local copy.